 Top of the pageActionset

-Job stress comes in different forms and affects your mind and body in different ways.
-Small things can make you feel stressed, such as a copy machine that never seems to work when you need it or phones that won't quit ringing.
+Job stress comes in different forms.
+Small stressors are things like a copy machine that never seems to work or phones that won't quit ringing.
 Major stress comes from having too much or not enough work or doing work that doesn't satisfy you.
-Conflicts with your boss, co-workers, or customers are other major causes of stress.
+Conflicts with your boss, co-workers, or customers are also major stressors.

-Most important, make sure you get support from friends and family in your efforts to reduce job stress.
-If your company has an employee assistance program, you might use it to talk with a counsellor.
+Make sure you get support from friends and family in your efforts to reduce job stress.
+If your company has an employee assistance program, you could use it to talk with a counsellor.
 A counsellor can help you set goals and provide support in dealing with setbacks.

 If you are truly miserable because of a stressful job, it may be time to think about changing jobs.
 Make sure you know whether it is you or the job that's the problem.